NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-When this notice referring to Medical Associates of Erie, DBA LECOM Clinical Practices.
+When this notice refers to “we” or “us” it is referring to Medical Associates of Erie, DBA LECOM Clinical Practices.

 This Notice describes how we will use and disclose your health information.
 The policies outlined in this Notice apply to all of your health information generated by this Organization, whether recorded in your medical record, invoices, payment forms, videotapes, or other ways.
 Similarly, these policies apply to the health information gathered from other Organizations by any health care professional, employee, or volunteer who participates in your care.